furdog/tesla_gen3_bcb/README.md

 But i have decided that without having broadcast message, this library won't be any functional or useful at all by itself, so i decided to keep it as is.
 If there's need to work with multiple modules at once, the API provides optional method to disable broadcast.

+**UPDATE 07.11.2025:**
+- Added CAN .dbc, graphs, logs into savvyCAN directory, as well as README with discoveries listed

 ## Module control hardware
 For implementing control hardware i have used custom CAN filter board.
 It's not documented here, but i'll give a short description.